 Sichuan Red-Cooked Beef (紅燒牛肉)

-Secondly, red-cooked dishes are often seasoned with what I call ‘sweet aromatic’ spices.
+Red-cooked dishes are also often seasoned with what I call ‘sweet aromatic’ spices.
 Star Anise and Cinnamon are often used, and the Sichuan varieties frequently employ Fennel Seed, Galanga and Black Cardamom.
 Unfortunately, I do not care for Star Anise and I have also found that I don’t much like daikon when it is cooked in the presence of the sweeter spices.
 Accordingly, beyond the chili, and some Sichuan Peppercorn Oil, I am replacing the other more commonly used spices with Cumin.
 Cumin is not unknown in China (and does appear in Sichuan cookery) but it is more typically found in the far western regions of the country.
 Still, I think it will work nicely here.

 First, blanch the beef for about a minute or so in boiling salted water then drain and rinse well.
 In Chinese cookery, blood or a taste of blood is not much appreciated and this step ‘cleans’ the meat.
 You may omit it if you wish.